-This topic describes how to collect the logs of an Alibaba Cloud Elastic Compute Service (ECS) instance in the Log Service console.
+This topic describes how to use Logtail to collect the logs of an Alibaba Cloud Elastic Compute Service (ECS) instance in full regex mode.
 This topic also describes how to query and analyze the collected logs.

 - An ECS instance is available.
 For more information, see ECS quick start.